walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 DID and public key remain unchanged during recovery.
 Deleting one installation cannot delete the other installation's native alias.
 Cleanup only targets the operation's owned key material.

-This unreleased SDK has no compatibility migration or legacy key/DID adoption.
-Existing development installations require a fresh wallet database.
+This unreleased SDK requires a fresh wallet database for existing development installations.
 The SDK never clears an old database automatically.
 New-format identities retain their exact key/DID association across restart and recovery.

+Set `MobileWalletIssuanceRequest.keyPolicy` (Swift: `IssuanceRequest.keyPolicy`) when a host or issuer profile requires `DeviceBound` or `HardwareGenerated`.
+Before starting issuance, the SDK checks that the selected key is the active identity and already retains the required restriction.
+A later request cannot relabel a general-purpose or recoverable identity as device-bound.
+The default is `GeneralPurpose`; apps remain responsible for interpreting issuer/profile requirements.

 Credential synchronization and reissuance are separate.
 Restoring an identity does not change a credential's signed binding or authorize migration forbidden by its issuer.
 Use separate wallet